fluxninja/aperture/docs/content/get-started/integrations/auto-scale/auto-scale.md

 [Aperture policy](concepts/policy/policy.md).

 - [Kubernetes](./kubernetes/kubernetes.md): Auto scaling any scalable resource in a Kubernetes cluster can be achieved using Aperture.
-To do this, you must first ensure that an Aperture Agent is installed on the cluster, and then configure [auto scaling policies](tutorials/auto-scale/auto-scale.md) at the Aperture Controller.
+To achieve this, you must first ensure that an Aperture Agent is installed on the cluster, and then configure [auto scaling policies](tutorials/auto-scale/auto-scale.md) at the Aperture Controller.